Dry Wear Latex Gasket Emergency Field Repair

 This fix will get you through your trip, just remember to replace the gasket once you get home.
 We stock gaskets and socks and replacement kits that include the Aquaseal and the Accelerator/Cleaner.
 We also have excellent video and printed gasket replacement instructions here online.

 To prolong gasket life clean off sunscreen and insect repellants, which can damage the latex.
 Applying Gear Aid Silicone Grease Lubricant periodically will help keep the latex supple.
-If they’re exposed to sunlight, 303 Protectant will block those harmful UV rays.
 And be careful of jewelry and watches that can tear gaskets.